leangjia/blender_docs/manual/animation/constraints/tracking/clamp_to.rst

    By default, once the object has reached one end of its target curve, it will be constrained there.
    When the *Cyclic* option is enabled, as soon as it reaches one end of the curve, it is instantaneously moved to its other end.
-   This is of course primarily designed for closed curves (circles & co), as this allows your owner to go around it over and over.
+   This is of course primarily designed for closed curves (e.g. circles), as this allows your owner to go around it over and over.